 Lift away type hatch covers can be classified into two types –

 a) Single panel covers,

 Single panel cover consists of a single cover for each opening, these can be seen mainly on bulk carriers.
-In case of multi panel covers, a single hold is covered via multiple number of covers, these are most commonly observed in cellular container ships in the case of longitudinal joints, and for multipurpose cargo ship in case of transverse joints.
+In case of multi-panel covers, a single hold is covered via multiple numbers of covers, these are most commonly observed in cellular container ships in the case of longitudinal joints, and for multipurpose cargo ship in case of transverse joints.